codev7/moon/README.md

 # routing

-The router is setup to serve 3 types of routes by default:
+The router is setup to serve 3 types of routes:

 1. API endpoints which are prefixed with the `api` config entry
-2. Static files which are stored in the location pointed to by the `static` config entry
+2. Static files which are stored in the directory pointed to by the `static` config entry
 3. Default to client routing.
 If the prior two cases aren't satisfied, the server will send the frontend application code.
 The application takes the form of an html5 template with a link and script tag pointing to the css and js bundles that were output by webpack.

 # usage